Chinese Peruvians

 Chinese Peruvians, also known as tusán (a loanword from 土生 (tǔ shēng, tou2 saang1, local born)), are Peruvian citizens whose ancestors came from China.
-They are people of overseas Chinese ancestry born in Peru or who have made Peru their adopted homeland.
-14,307 Peruvians claim Chinese descent.

-Due to acculturation, most third and fourth generation Chinese Peruvians do not speak the language of their Asian ancestors.
+Due to acculturation, most third and fourth generation Chinese Peruvians do not speak the language of their ancestors.
 However, some second generation Chinese Peruvians can speak one or more varieties of Chinese that may include Mandarin, Cantonese, Hakka and Minnan (Hokkien), in addition to Spanish.